 What to Expect

 Depending on how well your loved one is, you many need to play a variety of roles while caregiving.
 Some people with cirrhosis don’t need caregiving, but if their condition gets worse and especially for people with hepatic encephalopathy, caregiving is often needed.
+Your caregiver role may change over tie, and even day to day, as your relative’s condition changes.
+You may need to adjust the level of caregiving to meet the changing needs of your relative.

 - medications (using a schedule, giving reminders, keeping track of need of refills).